MarkCBell/jitterbug/README.md

 # Jitterbug

-Jitterbug is a mutation testing tool for fuzzing parallel code.
+Jitterbug is a testing tool for fuzzing parallel code.
+It does this by randomly inserting ``sleep`` commands into various places in your code before each test run.
+This is a great way to test the stability of multithreaded or parallel code.

-It supports [py.test](https://docs.pytest.org/en/latest/) tests in Python 3.8+.
+Jitterbug supports [py.test](https://docs.pytest.org/en/latest/) tests in Python 3.8+.

-From article at Wikipedia:

-> **Mutation testing** evaluates the quality of software tests.
-> Mutation testing involves modifying a program's source code or byte code in small ways.
-> A test suite that does not detect and reject the mutated code is considered defective.

 ## Quickstart